-ABC looks for the requested CCTV footage, and finds that the requested footage captured personal data of Mary and two other individuals.
-ABC then assesses that it is possible to provide Mary access to her personal data without revealing the other individuals' personal data by masking the images of the other individuals in the same footage.
+As the letter from the airline also contains the personal data of 36 other passengers who signed up for the same tour package, e.g. name, nationality, date of birth and passport number, ABC assesses that it is possible to provide Mary access to her personal data without revealing the other individuals' personal data by redacting the personal data of the other passengers from the letter.